 If I want to drink/drug, I’ll think about it tomorrow.
 When tomorrow comes you see, I postpone that stinking thinking all over again.
 Why?

-I’m claiming pride and satisfaction in myself for the purpose I feel doing something different: for moving OUT and BEYOND the comforts of eating, sleeping and TV, and I’m doing something for me!~ Not for anyone else, just for me.
+I’m claiming pride and satisfaction in myself for the purpose of doing something different: for moving OUT and BEYOND the comforts of eating, sleeping and TV, and I’m doing something for me!~ Not for anyone else, just for me.
 In so doing, rituals of recovery become a positive, affirming life-line.
 They ARE some of the reasons we get up, and in so doing, we “become” the change in perception necessary to get out of ourselves enough to think and do for others.

 Today, a new ritual I’ve made for myself is to sit in quiet solitude for just five minutes and allow myself to FEEL.
 Because of my courage to FEEL, this ritual becomes my jumping-off place, the high-board I can spring from to do other small things, just for today!~ Because it didn’t KILL me; because I didn’t DIE from feeling; because I can rise up and take on MORE little things, just for (rest of) today!~